wp-plugins/better-wp-security/readme.txt

 * define('FORCE_SSL_ADMIN', true);

 = Where can I get help if something goes wrong? =
-* Free support is available by reading the <a href="http://bit51.com/software/better-wp-security/" target="_blank">plugin documentation</a> or may be available with the help of the community in the <a href="http://wordpress.org/support/plugin/better-wp-security" target="_blank">WordPress.org support forums</a> (this is community provided support as Bit51 does not monitor the WordPress.org support forums).
+* Free support is available by reading the <a href="http://ithemes.com/security/" target="_blank">plugin documentation</a> or may be available with the help of the community in the <a href="http://wordpress.org/support/plugin/better-wp-security" target="_blank">WordPress.org support forums</a> (this is community provided support as iThemes does not monitor the WordPress.org support forums).
 If you need more formal support you can <a href="http://fooplugins.com/plugins/better-wp-security/" target="_blank">purchase a premium support ticket</a> on a per-incident basis.

 == Screenshots ==